esmini/esmini/EnvironmentSimulator/Applications/odrviewer/readme.txt

       Save generated 3D model (n/a when a scenegraph is loaded) --left_hand_traffic
       Apply left hand traffic

-Additional options forwarded to OpenSceneGraph:
-  --window <x y w h>
-          Set the position (x,y) and size (w,h) of the viewer window.
-  --screen <num>
-          Set the screen to use when multiple screens are present.
-  --clear-color <color>
-          Set the background color of the viewer in the form "r,g,b[,a]".
+Additional OSG graphics options:
+  --clear-color <color>         Set the background color of the viewer in the form "r,g,b[,a]" --screen <num>                Set the screen to use when multiple screens are present --window <x y w h>            Set the position (x,y) and size (w,h) of the viewer window --borderless-window <x y w h> Set the position(x, y) and size(w, h) of a borderless viewer window

 Example 1 - View the ODR file and some random traffic on a 3D model, window mode 1000 x 500: